 Admitted undergraduate students who have declared a major should contact an academic advisor in the college or school of their major for advising and for assistance in determining the catalog under which they will graduate.
-Exploratory/undeclared students should contact University College for academic advising.
+Exploratory/undeclared students should contact School of Letters & Sciences for academic advising.
 Many programs require academic advisement prior to registration for classes.

 Students may visit MyASU to learn their current academic advising office assignment.
-For additional information regarding general academic advising for all ASU departments Visit http:// students.asu.edu/advising/directory
+For additional information regarding general academic advising for all ASU departments Visit https://students.asu.edu/academics